-Generally, there are several ways to manufacture sulfuric acid.
-Each of them varies in effort, cost, and purity of the sulfuric acid that is produced.
+Generally, there are several ways to manufacture sulphuric acid.
+Each of them varies in the effort, cost, and purity of the sulphuric acid that is produced.
 However, the most common process among these is the contact process.
 Let us discuss this process in detail below.

-The manufacture of sulfuric acid using contact process involves four steps.
+The manufacture of sulphuric acid using the contact process involves four steps.
 These include;

-- Conversion of sulfur dioxide to sulfur trioxide.
+- Conversion of sulphur dioxide to sulphur trioxide.

-- Conversion of sulfur trioxide to sulfuric acid.
+- Conversion of sulphur trioxide to sulphuric acid.

-Pure sulfur is required for the production of sulfur dioxide gas.
-There are many sources for extracting sulfur.
+Pure sulphur is required for the production of sulphur dioxide gas.
+There are many sources for extracting sulphur.
 The most important one among these is the recovery from natural gas and oil.
-The organic or mineral parts of these are removed to obtain sulfur.
+The organic or mineral parts of these are removed to obtain sulphur.

-Apart from the extraction of pure sulfur, there are few ways by which sulfur dioxide can be extracted.
+Apart from the extraction of pure sulphur, there are few ways by which sulphur dioxide can be extracted.
 Metal refining is one of them.
-Many metal ores occur as sulfides in the soil.
-Later they are roasted to obtain their respective oxide and sulfur dioxide.
+Many metal ores occur as sulphides in the soil.
+Later they are roasted to obtain their respective oxide and sulphur dioxide.